Shashwat-Darshan/Train_Codevita/readme.md

 - [ ] XOR tricks.
   - **Worst Case Time Complexity**: O(1) per operation
   - **When to Use**: When you need to perform fast bitwise operations.
-- [ ] Subset generation using bits.
+- [ ] Subset generation using bits
   - **Worst Case Time Complexity**: O(2^n)
   - **When to Use**: When you need to generate subsets using bitwise operations.

 ### Meet-in-the-Middle

-- [ ] Efficiently solving problems with large constraints.
+- [x] Efficiently solving problems with large constraints.
   - **Worst Case Time Complexity**: O(2^(n/2))
   - **When to Use**: When you need to solve problems with large input sizes by dividing the problem into two smaller subproblems.